fcavani/log/README.md

 For the database (BoltDb and MongoDb), I don't have information if this numbers correspond to the reality.
-In the case of MongoDb with buffers the number of runs is too small that the buffer size become a problem and make the backend work slower.
+In the case of MongoDb with buffers the number of runs is too small, the buffer size become a problem and make the backend work slower.

 The last two rows are for cases where you want to plug one logger to this one.